-The route along the dike will be formed by a straight line without bends and winding movements
+The route along the dike will be a straight line without bends and winding movement

 During the construction of the Lek Canal and the Beatrix lock (opened in 1938), the original water line had to be relocated to its current position.
-With the construction of the third lock chamber and the canal widening the water line needs to be relocated yet again.
-This time from the cultural-historic awareness to preserve this part of the NDW.
-The aim is to make the different parts of the NDW recognisable and perceivable, with a new dike profile forming the route along the canal which refers to the old line dike.
+Now, with the construction of the third lock chamber and widening of the canal, the water line had to be relocated yet again while preserving the cultural and historical significance of the NDW.
+The various key elements of the NDW are made recognisable and perceivable with a new dike profile as a route along the canal, which references the old linear dike.

-In the northern part, bordering the flood lock complex, lies a part of the original line dike that does not need to be relocated.
-The quality of this piece of dike is poor; subsided slopes, a temporary road to facilitate the construction process and rising plants have made the dike unrecognisable.
-Here lies an opportunity to strengthen the story and experience of the NDW.
-At his location we are reconstructing the old line dike.
+In the northern area of the site, bordering the flood lock complex, lies a part of the original dike that does not need to be relocated.
+The quality of this piece of dike is poor; subsided slopes, a temporary road to facilitate the construction process and overgrown plants have made the dike unrecognisable.
+The opportunity to strengthen the story and experience of the NDW is seized by reconstructing the historic profile of this dike.

 Emphasising the bend

-The profile design of the new line dike is simple and robust and is emphasised by a double row of poplar trees.
-The profile was designed differently from the old line dike to avoid confusion and falsifying the past.
-This clear profile will be continued along the entire Lek Canal.
-In the southern part (beyond the watercourse in Schalkwijk) the profile is identical to the northern part, however without the diverted watercourse.
+The profile of the newly added parts of the dike is simple and robust and is emphasised by a double row of poplar trees.
+This profile differs from the historic profile to avoid confusion and falsifying of the past.
+The new dike continues along the entire Lek Canal.
+In the southern area (beyond the watercourse in Schalkwijk) the profile is identical to the northern part, however without the diverted watercourse.

-The Beatrix lock is a special complex and was designated as an industrial national monument.
-During the construction of the third lock chamber there’s an opportunity to remove additions from the current lock complex that impair the original architectural character.
-The control room of the lock will be replaced to a new strategic location between the second and third lock.
-In this way the current control room, including the bridge, will be superfluous and will therefore be removed.
+The Beatrix lock is a special complex and was designated as a national industrial monument.
+During the construction of the third lock chamber there was the opportunity to remove elements from the current lock complex that impaired the structure’s original architectural character.
+The control room of the lock was moved to a new strategic location between the second and third lock.
+By doing this, the current control room, including the bridge, became superfluous and could be removed.